zklosko/wrirdocker/README.md

 # WRIR Docker Stack

 This is the attempt to migrate WRIR backend services to containers for easier deployment and maintence.
-Also because we need to migrate in order to repair our servers.

 Please contact Zachary Klosko (@Zack on Slack) for access or additional information

 ## Instructions

 1. Clone down this repo into the root directory of the filesystem `/`
-2. Follow the instructions on docker.com to install Docker and Docker-Compose
+2. Follow the instructions to [install Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker-Compose](https://docs.docker.com/compose/install/)
 3. Mount the network drives to `/wrirdocker/mounts/Y` and `/wrirdocker/mounts/Z` using [this TechRepublic article](https://www.techrepublic.com/article/how-to-permanently-mount-a-windows-share-on-linux/)
 4. cd into the repo and run `docker-compose up -d .`
 5. After the containers are launched, run `htop` to monitor the system's process.
 The initial load on the processor should calm back down after 5-10 minutes.